PrajeetGuha/AntWalk/FundamentalsOfHTMLJSAndServerBasics/Assignment7/README.md

 # Assignment 7

 [Click Here](https://prajeetguha.github.io/AntWalk/) to go the static website hosted for the assignment code.
+(NOTE: If you open the link in new tab, it may ot trigger the prompt, so please reload the page.
+Could not find a way to resolve these issue. 😅)

 ## Objective